Chiral quantum optics in the bulk of photonic quantum Hall systems: Photonic quantum Hall percolation networks

-In the three plots in Fig.~\ref{fig:11} (b), we show the propagation of a photonic wavepacket, which is emitted along the diagonal equipotential line in the north-east direction towards the crossing point at $\vec r=0$.
-This photon is then coherently split into two wavepackets, which propagate into opposite north-west and south-east directions.
+{centered in $\vec{R}_0 = (X_0, Y_0)$.} In the three plots in Fig.~\ref{fig:11} (b), we plot the propagation of a photonic wavepacket, which is emitted along the diagonal equipotential line in the north-east direction towards the crossing point at $\vec r=0$.
+This photon is then coherently split into two symmetric wavepackets, which propagate into opposite north-west and south-east directions.
 Thanks to the chirality, this process occurs without any backscattering and, furthermore, preserves the symmetric shape of the outgoing wavepackets.
 Therefore, the ability of being fully reabsorbed by other emitters is not degraded by this operation.
 This provides a great flexibility for realizing a variety of connectivity patterns in such percolation networks, in particular when beam splitters are implemented with reconfigurable potentials.

 Note that for electronic systems, a closely related splitting mechanism has been previously analyzed for quadratic saddle-point potentials, $V(\vec r)\sim x^2 - y^2$~\cite{Halperin_PhysRevB.36.7969,Champel_PhysRevB.82.161408}.
 However, in this case curvature effects are always relevant \cite{Champel_PhysRevB.82.045421}, making the dynamics more complicated and less controlled than for the linear saddle potential given in Eq.~\eqref{eq:contact_point_V}.
-Specifically, we have numerically observed that the quadratic saddle point does not preserve the symmetry of the photon wavepacket, which is instead perfectly preserved by our choice.
-Moreover, away from the contact point, our linear saddle potential has the same gradient in all four branches marked by the white arrows in Fig.~\ref{fig:11} (a), which ensures the conditions for high-fidelity state-transfer operations.
+Specifically, we have numerically observed that the quadratic saddle point does not preserve the symmetry of the photon wavepacket.
+Moreover, away from the contact point, our linear saddle-point potential has the same gradient in all four branches marked by the white arrows in Fig.~\ref{fig:11} (a), which ensures the conditions for high-fidelity state-transfer operations.
 This once more highlights the intriguing new possibilities offered by highly tunable photonic platforms, where the potential configurations can be engineered in an optimal way.